 Choza: Means a shack but refers to someone’s home or casa.
 For example, vamos a jalar a la choza (let’s go home).
 Chante is also slang for home.

 Mae: Means “guy,” “man,” “buddy,” or “dude.”
 Some women also refer to each other by this term, una mae.
 Hacerse el mae means “to play dumb” or “to turn a blind eye.”
-Mae or maje can also means stupid or dumb, so be careful how you use this word.
+Mae or maje can also mean stupid or dumb, so be careful how you use this word.

 Solo bueno: Means “only good” and also reflects life in Costa Rica.